-A: As we noted above, while you are on a forbearance plan, you are not making the full monthly payments you originally promised to make, and thus you are delinquent.
-We are required by law to send you certain notices regarding your past due status.
-However, no late charges or negative credit reporting will occur during the forbearance plan period, but you will be delinquent until you bring the account up to date.
+A: As we noted above, while you are on a Disaster Forbearance Plan and are not making the full monthly payments you originally promised to, your mortgage becomes delinquent.
+We are required by law to send you certain notices regarding your past due status until you bring your account up to date.
+However, no late charges or negative credit reporting will occur during the Disaster Forbearance Plan period.

 Q: Can I cancel the forbearance plan later if I decide I don’t want it anymore?

-A: Yes, you can always cancel the forbearance plan before its scheduled end date.
-Just remember that when the forbearance plan ends, you will be immediately responsible to pay any payments you missed during the forbearance plan, or you can contact Mr. Cooper toll-free at 866-319-2432 to see if there is a workout option available to you.
+A: Yes, you can always cancel the Disaster Forbearance Plan before its scheduled end date.
+Just remember that when the Disaster Forbearance Plan ends, you will immediately be responsible to pay any payments you missed during the Disaster Forbearance Plan or you can contact us at 866-316-2432 to see if there is a workout solution available to you.

 Q: What if my financial situation changes?

-A: If your financial situation changes during the term of your forbearance plan, please contact Mr. Cooper immediately to reassess your situation and discuss potential alternatives.
+A: If your financial situation changes during the term of your Disaster Forbearance Plan, please contact us immediately to reassess your situation and discuss potential alternatives.

 Q: What if I still have questions?